 - 2 cups fresh spinach leaves, roughly chopped

-- About 6 oz or ½ th of a 12 oz pack of dried sweet potato noodles
+- 12 oz pack of dried sweet potato noodles

 - freshly ground black pepper as needed (omit for AIP)

 - Set the Instant Pot to Saute mode.
 Add the oil.
-Let heat for 1 min and then add the onions, celery, and carrots.
+Let heat for 1 min and then add the onions, celery, carrots and mushrooms.
 Stir fry for 2 mins.
 Then add the salt, ginger and garlic and chillies (if adding).
 Add the whole peppercorns(if adding) Stir for another 30 secs.
 Then add the chicken pieces and the water.
 Close the lid on the Instant Pot and set valve to sealing position.
 Press Pressure Cook button and set time to 10 mins.
 Release steam carefully and once the valve goes all the way down, open the lid.
-Using a slotted spoon, transfer the chicken pieces into a bowl.
+Using a slotted spoon, transfer the chicken pieces into a bowl and add the additional water.
 Let cool for a few mins and then shred the chicken pieces using your hands.

 - Heat a large cooking pot with the oil.
 Let heat for 1 min and then add the onions, celery, and carrots.
 Stir fry for 2 mins.
 Then add the salt, ginger and garlic (if adding).
 Stir for another 30 secs.
 Then add the chicken pieces and the water.
 Cover the pot (leaving a small vent open) on low heat for 20 mins.